xiaoye-hua/OpenManus/docs/components/README.md

 - **LLM Integration**: Integration with language models for natural language understanding and generation
 - **Configuration**: System for managing settings and customization
 - **Prompt System**: System for guiding agent behavior through carefully crafted prompts
+- **Memory Management**: System for storing and retrieving conversation history and agent state
+- **Context Management**: System for managing context windows and browser contexts

 ## Documentation